-Find out what time Once Upon a Time in Northern Ireland is on TV tonight and this week at the UK TV Listings Guide.
+Find out when Once Upon a Time in Northern Ireland is on TV today, tonight and this week at the UK TV Listings Guide.

 Once Upon a Time in Northern Ireland is scheduled to air at these times (may include spoilers):